VDA5050/VDA5050/VDA5050_EN.md

 >Figure 3 Graph representation in Master Control and graph transmitted in orders

 The nodes and edges are passed as two lists in the order message.
-The lists order also governs in which sequence the nodes and edges shall be traversed.
+The lists' order also governs in which sequence the nodes and edges shall be traversed.

 For a valid order, at least one node shall be present.
 The number of acceptable edges is the number of nodes minus one, not more or less.

 The first node of an order shall be trivially reachable for the AGV.
-This means either that the AGV is already standing on the node, or that the AGV is in the nodes deviation range.
+This means either that the AGV is already standing on the node, or that the AGV is in the node's deviation range.

 Nodes and edges both have a boolean attribute "released".
 If a node or edge is released, the AGV is expected to traverse it.